 - Cleaning metadata and removing low-quality scans.

-- Using a CNN architecture pretrained on ImageNet, then fine-tuning it.
+- Fine-tuning a CNN pretrained on ImageNet.

 Risks and Ethical Considerations

-- Involve diverse stakeholders in model design.
+- Diverse stakeholder involvement in model design.

-- Monitor performance over time to detect drift.
+- Continuous performance monitoring to detect drift.

 Organizational Readiness: Building Infrastructure and Culture

-- Data infrastructure—for collection, storage, labeling.
+- Data infrastructure—for collection, storage, and labeling.

-- MLOps pipelines—for continuous integration, deployment, monitoring.
+- MLOps pipelines—for continuous integration, deployment, and monitoring.

-- Governance frameworks—for risk, auditing, and compliance.
+- Governance frameworks—for risk management, auditing, and compliance.

 - Talent—skilled practitioners, domain experts, and operational teams.